-- 2.9.1 Travelling time between the member's home and his/her usual place of duty is generally not treated as duty time, except under the following circumstances: - where a member is required to perform the normal daily period of duty, or rostered shift, in more than one tour and travels home between tours, subject to any reasonable limit imposed by the chief officer the time occupied in travelling to and from home is treated as duty time; - when a member is recalled to duty between two tours of duty, or two rostered shifts, travelling time to and from home (as a consequence of the recall) also counts as duty time, subject to any reasonable limit; - where a member is held in reserve2 and is required to travel, other than during his/her normal daily period of duty or rostered shift, travelling to and from home is treated as duty time. - 2.9.2 For more information, see Branch Board circular 014-2019
+- 2.9.1 Travelling time between the member's home and their usual place of duty is generally not treated as duty time, except under the following circumstances: - where a member is required to perform the normal daily period of duty, or rostered shift, in more than one tour and travels home between tours, subject to any reasonable limit imposed by the chief officer the time occupied in travelling to and from home is treated as duty time; - when a member is recalled to duty between two tours of duty, or two rostered shifts, travelling time to and from home (as a consequence of the recall) also counts as duty time, subject to any reasonable limit imposed by the chief officer; - where a member is held in reserve1 and is required to travel, other than during their normal daily period of duty or rostered shift, travelling to and from home is treated as duty time. - 2.9.2 For more information, see Branch Board circular 014-2019. - 2.9.3 For information on travel to and from duty on a rest day, free day or public holiday see paragraph 2.29.1 below.